The Biggest Distraction Is You

 What “Focus” Actually Feels Like

 That’s what focus is.
 And sometimes, when you do that, something else happens.
 The track starts pulling you forward instead of you pushing it.
 Hours disappear.
 You’re not thinking about whether it’s good, you’re just in it.
-That’s flow… and yeah, that part is magical.
+That’s flow, and that part is magical.
 But it’s a side effect of showing up, not the reason to show up.

 The People in Your Corner